To seal paint or surfaces, you can use polyurethane or varnish. But, what’s the difference between these two sealants?

-However, the sealant is dated.
-Varnish is one of the first wood sealants produced which is why most wood sealants are referred to as sealants.
-Since it’s an old sealant, the varnish is made up of several strong resins, chemicals, additives, and natural substances.
+Varnish is one of the first wood sealant products, which is why most wood sealants are called “sealants”.
+Since varnish is old, the sealant is made of strong resins and chemical and natural additives.

-However, varnish has one flaw.
-The sealant takes too long to cure and is difficult to clean and maintain.
-So is varnish better than polyurethane?
-The answer to this question depends on a few factors.
+However, this sealant takes too long to dry fully (cure) and is difficult to clean and maintain.

-Let’s go deeper into the make-up and features of both top coats to bring out the differences between them.
+Let’s check the make-up and features of both top coats to bring out their differences.

 The Paint Make-Up

-Varnish is an old finish.
-The paint make-up of varnish is a bit traditional when compared to polyurethane.
-Varnish packs a lot of compounds and natural matter in its paint formula.
-The formula includes tree resins, insect excretions (shellac), and fossil compounds.
+Varnish is an old finish, and its make-up is traditional compared to polyurethane.
+It has a lot of compounds and natural matter in its formula.
+Its formula includes tree resins, shellac, and compounds.

 Related Read: Can You Varnish Over Polyurethane?

-In terms of flexibility, varnish is more flexible than polyurethane.
-This is because varnish has a high level of plasticizers in the paint coating.
-Though polyurethane is also flexible, it’s not as elastic as varnish.
+Varnish is more flexible than polyurethane it has a high level of plasticizers in the formula.
+However, polyurethane is also flexible, but not as elastic as varnish.

-Varnish is not as durable as polyurethane.
-The varnish contains a higher solids ratio compared to polyurethane.
-The solids in the varnish coating make it durable but most of these solids are gotten from natural matter.
-These solids aren’t as strong as the binders and chemicals in polyurethane.
+On the other hand, the varnish is also durable.
+Varnish has a higher solids ratio than polyurethane, but the solids in varnish are gotten from natural matter.
+So, the solids aren’t as strong as the binders in polyurethane.

-Varnish is costlier than polyurethane.
-The cheapest polyurethane product is oil-based polyurethane.
-Then water-based polyurethane and varnish.
-The higher cost of varnish is due to the increased level of additives in the paint coating.
+Varnish costs more than polyurethane.
+The cheapest polyurethane is oil-based poly, then water-based poly and exterior.
+Varnish costs more because of the increased level of additives in the coating.

 Clarity of Finish